 Tutorials I to III are available, though some grammatical explanations and sample sentences still need to be added, especially in the last part.
 Anders plans to record mp3s to go along with the tutorials and I will be adding the vocabulary to the Germanic Comparative Lists alongside the Swedish vocabulary that is already available.
 Any Norwegian speakers out there who can help add to the Norwegian tutorial or comparative lists?

 Catalan is spoken by 11.5 million people, mostly in eastern Spain (Catalonia, Valencian Community, Balearic islands) as well as in southern France, Andorra, and Sardinia, Italy.
 Barcelona is the largest Catalan-speaking city, and Catalan is recognized as a co-official language with Spanish in the regions where it is spoken in Spain.
-The first page of the tutorial is now available.

 Thanks to Brandon, Latin is now featured on ielanguages.com!